 Continue reading “The Magic of Reading”

 This Friday, I’m doing something a little different.
-I’ll be reviewing a series instead of just one book (because I didn’t want to sound too repetitive reviewing each book individually.
+I’m reviewing a series instead of just one book (because I didn’t want to sound too repetitive reviewing each book individually.
 I mean how many times can I say Craig Johnson is a super awesome writer? lol…).
-Also expect several more posts (once I finish the entire series.
-I just finished book 7) on this series as this post only covers the first 6 books of a 13 book series (and 1 of those 13 is a book of short stories, which will get it’s own post).

 I first heard of Walt Longmire as his TV persona in his namesake show Longmire broadcasted by A&E. I watched all 3 seasons in two weeks and was dying for more.
 I also found out A&E wasn’t picking the show back up and that got me upset since season 3 was left on a hell of a cliffhanger.
 But then Netflix came to save the day and picked up season 4 (whoot Netflix!).